nygard/class-dump/README.md

 iOS Class Guard
 =========

 iOS-Class-Guard is a command-line utility for obfuscating Objective-C class, protocol, property and method names.
 It was made as an extension for [class-dump](https://github.com/nygard/class-dump).
-The utility generates symbol table which is then include during compilation.
-Effectively hides most of class, protocols, methods, properties and i-var names.
+The utility generates a symbol table which is then included during compilation.
+It effectively hides most of class, protocol, method, property and i-var names.

-**iOS Class Guard will not enhance the security of your application, but will make it a harder to read.
-Obfuscation technique presented here will generate results similar to that produced by [ProGuard](http://proguard.sourceforge.net/).**
+**iOS Class Guard itself is not the silver bullet for security of your application.
+However, it will definitiely make your application harder to read by an attacker.**

 Version
 -----------